Measurement Plasticity: Sensor-Level Adaptation for Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate our method on two sensor-level shift benchmarks, ImageNet-ES~\cite{baek2024unexplored} and ImageNet-ES-Diverse~\cite{baek2025adaptive}, both constructed from Tiny-ImageNet~\cite{le2015tiny}.
-Each dataset contains (i) an \textit{Auto-Exposure (AE)} subset, where scenes are captured several times using the camera’s default exposure setting, and (ii) a \textit{Parameter-Controlled} subset, where the same scenes are recorded under systematically varied ISO, shutter speed, and aperture combinations across multiple lighting environments.
-This design enables controlled evaluation of sensor-induced covariate shifts.
-Further capture details are provided in the Appendix.

-\paragraph{Baselines.} We compare \ours~to representative approaches across three categories.
-(1) Prompt learning methods, including CoOp~\cite{zhou2022learning} and MaPLe~\cite{khattak2023maple}, which optimize learnable context tokens for downstream adaptation.
-We use the publicly released pretrained weights of CoOp and MaPLe without any additional training.
-(2) Prompt-based TTA methods, including TPT~\cite{shu2022test}, C-TPT~\cite{sharifdeen2025tpt}, O-TPT~\cite{yoon2024c} and PromptAlign~\cite{abdul2023align}, which optimize context vectors.
-(3) Training-free, forward-only TTA methods, including MTA~\cite{zanella2024test}, TDA~\cite{karmanov2024efficient}, and ZERO~\cite{farina2024frustratingly}.
-To ensure a fair comparison with PromptAlign, we initialize the prompt vectors of all methods with the pretrained MaPLe weights.
-In addition, we include Lens~\cite{baek2025adaptive} as the sensor-control counterparts, using only the most confident physical capture for each scene based on model predictions.

-\paragraph{Evaluation protocols.} For each scene, we evaluate all baselines under three sensor-control settings: (1) Auto-Exposure (AE): Without any sensor control, the results are obtained by averaging all five AE captures.
+For each lighting condition, every sample is photographed for 5 times using the AE setting, forming the \textit{auto-exposure set}, and captured with 27 controlled combinations of sensor parameters—three levels each of ISO, aperture, and shutter speed—forming the \textit{parameter-controlled} set. \paragraph{Datasets and baselines.} We evaluate our method on sensor-level shift benchmarks, ImageNet-ES~\cite{baek2024unexplored} and ImageNet-ES-Diverse~\cite{baek2025adaptive}, both constructed from Tiny-ImageNet~\cite{le2015tiny}.
+We compare \ours~to representative approaches across three categories; prompt learning methods, prompt-based TTA methods, and training-free TTA methods.
+We also include Lens~\cite{baek2025adaptive} as the sensor-control baseline, which selects the most confident physical capture per scene.
+Further details are provided in the Appendix \ref{appendix:dataset} and \ref{appendix:implementation}. \paragraph{Evaluation protocols.} For each scene, we evaluate all baselines under three sensor-control settings: (1) Auto-Exposure (AE): Without any sensor control, the results are obtained by averaging all five AE captures.
 (2) AE with digital photometric augmentation: For the same AE captures, additional photometric augmentations (\textit{i.e.,} hue, saturation, brightness)~\cite{buslaev2020albumentations} are incorporated into the augmentation process within each TTA pipeline to simulate diverse exposure variations.
 (3) Lens-based selection: following the procedure in~\cite{baek2025adaptive}, we first identify the most confident physical view among 27 candidates using CLIP-based MaPLe inference, then apply each baseline method to the selected view.